sarshams/bachelor-analysis/README.md

 # bachelor-analysis
-This project scrapes Bachelor and Bacheloretter contestant data
+This project scrapes Bachelor and Bacheloretter contestant data (as of Feb 2020)